Patayin Mo Sa Sindak Si Barbara: Plot

-Barbara (Susan Roces) has always been overly indulgent of her little sister, Ruth's every whim.
-Years later, Barbara meets and falls in love with Fritz (Dante Rivero), who is smitten with her.
-But the spoiled Ruth (Rosanna Ortiz) confesses to her older sister that she too is in love with Fritz and threatens to kill herself if he does not marry her.
+Barbara has always been overly indulgent of her little sister, Ruth's, every whim.
+Years later, Barbara meets and falls in love with Fritz, who is smitten with her.
+But the spoiled Ruth confesses to her older sister that she, too, is in love with Fritz and threatens to kill herself if he does not marry her.
 So with a heavy heart, Barbara once again accommodates Ruth's demands and convinces Fritz to court her younger sister instead.
-In a twisted act of devotion, Fritz reluctantly agrees to marry Ruth, to prove his love for Barbara.
-After the wedding, Barbara decides to start a new life abroad, to give Fritz a chance to fall in love with Ruth and for Barbara to get over her feelings for him.
+In a twisted act of devotion, Fritz reluctantly agrees to marry Ruth to prove his love for Barbara.
+After the wedding, Barbara decides to start a new life abroad, to give Fritz a chance to fall in love with Ruth, and for Barbara to get over her feelings for him.

-Her past comes back to haunt her when Barbara receives news that her younger sister has killed herself and was witnessed by Ruth's only daughter Karen (Beth Malongat).
+Her past comes back to haunt her when Barbara receives news that her younger sister has killed herself, and was witnessed by Ruth's only daughter, Karen.
 Barbara immediately returns to the Philippines to mourn her sister and comfort her unstable niece.
 Upon Barbara's return, she learns the reason surrounding Ruth's mysterious death.

-Throughout their marriage, Ruth felt that Fritz never loved her, but harboured feelings for her sister.
-In a state of paranoid delusion, she suspects that Fritz was having an affair and used his business trips to the States as an excuse to rendezvous with Barbara.
+Throughout their marriage, Ruth felt that Fritz never loved her but harbored feelings for her sister.
+In a state of paranoid delusion, she suspects that Fritz was having an affair and used his business trips to the US as an excuse to rendezvous with Barbara.
 In a jealous rage, she commits suicide and haunts the household through a doll to exact revenge on everyone who wronged her.